Ayushgreeshu/gdg.org.ua/README.rst

 P.S. `make dev` (or just `make`) combines steps above except db target

-How to run it in production
+How to run it in production:
 ---------------------------

 * Prepare the environment: